Laser removal of papillomas and other growths

 Removal of papillomas (1 pc.)

 Removal of papillomas (when 2 - 5 pcs. are removed)

 Removal of papilloma (when 6 - 10 pcs. are removed)

 Removal of multiple derivatives up to 10 pcs.

-Removal of multiple derivatives of 10 pcs.
+Removal of multiple derivatives from 10 up to 20 pcs.